MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Methodology

 \subsection{Sampling from EBMs with ODE}

-After the acquisition of the joint distribution $p(\boldsymbol{z}, \boldsymbol{a})$, we would like to draw latent representations $\boldsymbol{z}$ given the target attribute values $\boldsymbol{a}$.
-To ensure high-quality and efficient sampling, we adopt a fast ODE-based sampler to draw samples from the EBMs.
+After the acquisition of the joint distribution $p(z, \boldsymbol{a})$, we would like to draw latent representations $z$ given the target attribute values $\boldsymbol{a}$.
+To ensure high-quality and efficient sampling, we adopt a fast ODE-based sampler to draw samples from the energy based models.

-Prior work~\cite{DBLP:conf/iclr/0011SKKEP21} shows that controllable generation $p(\boldsymbol{x} | \boldsymbol{a})$ can be achieved by solving the following ordinary differential equation (ODE):
+Prior work~\cite{DBLP:conf/iclr/0011SKKEP21} shows that controllable generation $p(x | \boldsymbol{a})$ can be achieved by solving the following ordinary differential equation (ODE):

-where $\beta(t)$ is a time-variant diffusion coefficient that has the form $\beta(t)=\beta_{\min }+\left(\beta_{\max }-\beta_{\min }\right) t$. $t$ is the timestep from $T$ to $0$, and $p_t(\boldsymbol{x}, \boldsymbol{a})$ denotes the join distribution of data and attribute at time $t$.
+where $\beta(t)$ is a time-variant diffusion coefficient that has the form $\beta(t)=\beta_{\min }+\left(\beta_{\max }-\beta_{\min }\right) t$. $t$ is the timestep from $T$ to $0$, and $p_t(x, \boldsymbol{a})$ denotes the join distribution of data and attribute at time $t$.

-In our work, we adapt the ODE from Eq.\eqref{eq:x_ode} into the low-dimensional $\mathcal{Z}$-space, which gives:
+In our work, we adapt the ODE from Eq.\eqref{eq:x_ode} into the low-dimensional latent space, which gives: